-When learning to read music you have to learn about all the different clefs that instruments use.
-Some are used by instruments that play in an upper register, others in a lower register but there are some other types of clef too.
+When learning to read music, you have to learn about all the different clefs that instruments use.
+Some are used by instruments that play in an upper register, others in a lower register, but there are some other types of clef, too.

-In this post I’m going to be looking at a clef that covers the middle register called the alto clef.
+In this post, I’m going to be looking at a clef that covers the middle register called the alto clef.

-What is the alto clef?
+What is the Alto Clef?

-Despite looking like a capital letter B the alto clef is a type of C clef as the arches of the B show where middle C is on the stave.
+Despite looking like a capital letter B, the alto clef is a type of C clef as the arches of the B show where middle C is on the stave.

-The alto clef is very uncommon and the main instrument that still uses it is the viola.
+The alto clef is very uncommon, and the main instrument that still uses it is the viola.

 A handful of other instruments will sometimes read using the alto clef, like:

-Because we know which note is C we can then work out all the other notes in the alto clef.
-Going up from C we have these notes:
+Because we know which note is C, we can then work out all the other notes in the alto clef.

-And going down from C we have these notes:
+And going down from C, we have these notes:

 Although very rare, it’s still very important to know about the alto clef, especially if you’re learning music theory.